Abell 39: Central star

 This planetary nebula has a nearly uniform spherical shell.
 However, the eastern limb of the nebula is 50% more luminous than the western limb.
 Additionally, irregularities in the surface brightness are seen across the face of the shell.
 The source of the east–west asymmetry is not known but it could be related to the offset of the central star.

-The central star is classified as a subdwarf O star with surface temperature of 8869K.
+The central star is classified as a subdwarf O star with surface temperature of 8900 K.

 Structure and composition

-The bright rim of the planetary nebula has an average thickness of about 10.1 or about 0.34 light-years.
+The bright rim of the planetary nebula has an average thickness of about 10.1″, or an absolute size of about 0.19 light-years.
 There is a faint halo that extends about 18″ beyond the bright rim giving a complete diameter of around 190″ under the assumption that this emission is uniform around the planetary nebula.

-This planetary nebula has been expanding for an estimated 22,100 years, based on an assumed expansion velocity between 32 and 37 km/s and a 0.4 parsec radius.
+This planetary nebula has been expanding for an estimated 11,000 years, based on an assumed expansion velocity between 32 and 37 km/s and a 0.4 parsec radius.

-Background galaxies are visible near the nebula, and some can be seen through the translucent nebula.
+Background galaxies are visible near the nebula, and some can be seen through it.

 Oxygen is only about half as abundant in the nebula as it is in our own sun.